cwapi3d/cwapi3dpython/docs/get_started.md

 You can add an icon into the directory c:\users\public\documents\cadwork\userprofil_27\API.x64\PythonConsole'.
 The file must have the following name **Icon.png** .
 The icon should be scaled down to 30x30 pixels.

 ### run Code
+Open cadwork 3D and open the Python Console (IDLE) from the plugin bar.

 Save your .py script an hit key F5 oder go via Menu -> Run -> Run Module
 ![Screenshot](img/run.png){: style="width:800px"}